-- · climate risk exposure in the investment portfolios; - · emerging government policy, regulatory and legal; - reputational damage if climate risks are not appropriately managed; - · disruptions to business operations and supplier base; and - · changing demand for products, funds, and solutions.
+- · climate risk exposure within the investment portfolio; - · emerging government policy, regulatory and legal; - · reputational damage if climate risks are not appropriately managed; - · disruptions to business operations and supplier base; and - · changing demand for products, funds, and solutions.

 The potential impact of these is set out on page 60 in the 'Strategy' section of the Group ARA.